 Thanks.
 Very timely message.

-that have put our patience, tolerance and understanding to the test, regardless in the office, at home or even with social friends.
+I am sure all of us must have encountered situations/issues in our lives that have put our patience, tolerance and understanding to the test, regardless in the office, at home or even with social friends.
 As Joycelyn says, such is life and the way things are, it will not relent and we will find ourselves invariably in such situations time and again.

 It will not be easy to always respond in the way the coffee beans do, as for most of us, our natural tendencies to respond in a particular manner usually takes over.
 Sometimes, it takes a lot of willpower to force ourselves to check and think before we act.
 May we all have the strength and wisdom to realise that there are more than 1 way to behave, especially towards loved ones.
 May we learn the coffee beans way ......